• Skip to main content

 For this okra soup recipe, you have to prepare the okra first if you're using fresh okra.

-Prepare the okra
+Prepare the Okra

 1. You can use frozen okra if that's all you have, but I promise you, fresh okra is so much better.
 For the longest time, I used frozen, but when I tried it with fresh okra, I realized what I had been missing.